HTC Incredible S: Regional variations

 The version that has been made available in Canada for reviewers has been seen to have chrome accents around the screen, speaker grill, camera lens, LED flash bulbs and loudspeaker which the European and Asian version do not have.
-A red version is in production and has been spotted in Hong Kong and Singapore.
+A red version was available in Hong Kong and Singapore.

 As of November 24, 2011, the HTC Droid Incredible 2 has been available in a limited edition red color, instead of the usual black.

 Software

-HTC announced that the Incredible S will be upgradable to the Android 4.0 ICS, though the software update still has not been released for its U.S. counterpart, the Droid Incredible 2, more than two years later.
-The device was shipped with the second version of HTC's Sense, which includes satellite navigation software developed by TomTom using maps from Route66 (30 day free trial included) and a digital bookstore from Kobo fully integrated into the system.
-For the UK release, the UK and Northern Ireland maps are pre-loaded onto the bundled 8 GB microSD card.
+The device shipped with Android 2.2 and HTC Sense 2.0, including a satellite navigation application by TomTom using maps from Route66 (30 day free trial included), and the Kobo Bookstore application preloaded.
+UK handsets received maps for the UK and Northern Ireland pre-loaded onto the bundled 8 GB microSD card.

 The device is a part of the new generation of HTC phones that have a signed bootloader.
 As a consequence, the phone cannot be easily rooted, and the user is denied administrative rights to the phone.
-However, users have achieved root despite the signed bootloader.
+However, users have achieved root despite the signed bootloader, and the handset is supported by the HTCDev Bootloader Unlock tool.

+HTC announced the release of an update to Android 2.3.4 and HTC Sense 3.0 in December 2011.

+In March 2012, HTC announced the release of Android 4.0 and HTC Sense 3.6 for a range of devices including the Incredible S. Although announced at the same time, as of 2013 the update has not been released in North America for the Droid Incredible 2.